sergiosotoq/superintendents-salary-tx/README.md

 # superintendents-salary-tx
-This folder contains a dataset and a visualziation about the salary of Superintendents in the Great State of Texas 2020-2021 as of October 2020.
+This is a linear regression analysis on the salary of Superintendents in the Great State of Texas as of October 2020.
+(2020-2021 School Year)

-Data pulled from TEA website.
+Dataset
+TEA Website's Link